SergioJorge/pyelastic/readme.rst

 Features
 ========

-- Create Index/delete
+- Create Index/Get/delete
 - Index Document
 - Update field of all documents in a single index
 - Get settings of index
+- Multisearch

 TODO
 ----

 - add bulk support
-- add multisearch